It's about time someone said it. Blogging doesn't work for 99% of businesses out there...here's why.

 Build trust with your audience over time, create content strategically with a well-defined business purpose, and the business results will follow.

-By the way — if you’d like a free copy of the content promotion checklist we use at Conversion Creatives to ensure the content we create gets read, you can pick it up here.
+By the way — if you’d like a free copy of the content promotion checklist we use at Conversion Media to ensure the content we create gets read, you can pick it up here.